Empty shipyard and suicides as 'Hyundai Town' grapples with grim future | MarketScreener

 Hyundai Motor has been already moving some production offshore, and an internal forecast seen by Reuters shows domestic output is expected to fall to 37 percent this year, down from nearly 80 percent in 2004.

-Executives say that's necessary because of high labor costs and strong unions at home.
+Executives say that's necessary because of high labour costs and strong unions at home.

 But workers say many of Hyundai's problems are its own making, like failing to forecast a SUV boom in the key U.S. market and missing the shift to electric cars.